51Degrees/specifications/pipeline-specification/features/properties.md

 ### Aspect Property metadata

-[Aspect Engines](../conceptual-overview.md#aspect-engine) are required to populate some additional metadata values beyond those required for Flow Elements.
+[Aspect Engines](../conceptual-overview.md#aspect-engine) are REQUIRED to populate some additional metadata values beyond those described for Flow Elements.

-The table below describes the additional metadata that is available.
+The table below outlines the additional metadata that is available.

 | Property                 | Type           | Description                                                                                                                                                                         |
 |--------------------------|----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|